microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupOwner.md

 ### Example 1: Add an owner to a group

-This example demonstrates how to add an owner to a group.

 ```powershell
 Connect-Entra -Scopes 'Group.ReadWrite.All'
 Add-EntraBetaGroupOwner -ObjectId 'hhhhhhhh-3333-5555-3333-qqqqqqqqqqqq' -RefObjectId 'bbbbbbbb-1111-2222-3333-cccccccccccc'
 ```

-This command is used to add an owner to a group.
+This example demonstrates how to add an owner to a group.

-ObjectId - parameter specifies the ID of the group to which the owner should be added.

-RefObjectId - parameter specifies the ID of the owner to be added to the group.

 ## PARAMETERS